ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-little smaller than
-those above.

-STAR-SPANGLED BANNER.

-pacing the deck of the vessel, composed that

-immortal song, ‘ The Star-Spangled Banner.’
-The
-rude, first draught of it was written on the back of
-a letter, and he wrote it out at full length on his
-arrival in Baltimore.”
-Soon after, it was printed,
-and at once became exceedingly popular. ‘‘It
-was sung everywhere, in public and private, and
-created intense enthusiasm.”

-Although the famous song is no doubt well
-known to most of our readers, we here reprint it in
-full, as it was originally written by Mr. Key:

-Tue STAR-SPANGLED BANNER.

 O say can you see, by the dawn’s early light,
 What so proudly we hailed at the twilight’s last gleaming;